 4) Cutting Loss – The amount of fat and bone removed from the carcass and/or retail cuts.

-5) Yield – The amount of retail cuts and ground product in relationship to the live weight or carcass weight.
+5) Yield – The amount of retail cuts and ground product obtained in relationship to the live weight or carcass weight.

 The meat processor will ask you how you want your animal to be cut up or fabricated, while others will have a “cut sheet” of the types of retail cuts they offer.
 This can be the most intimidating aspect of merchandising your own meats.
-Farmers need to educate themselves on this aspect of the business and can contact the Kentucky Sheep and Goat Council, their local county Cooperative Extension Agent, or the state meat specialist for help.
+Farmers need to educate themselves on this aspect of the business and can contact the Kentucky Sheep and Goat Development Office, their local county Cooperative Extension Agent, or the state meat specialist for help.

 Sheep and goat farmers that want to sell at Farmer’s Markets or road-side stands need to have their meats vacuum packaged.
 Vacuum packaging or low oxygen packaging is the removal of air prior to package being heat sealed.
 This type of packaging is the best protection against freezer burn and will help ensure flavor consistency from one package to the next.
 In addition, vacuum packaging in clear plastics allows the consumers to see the product prior to purchasing.
 Farmers should communicate to their customers that the vacuum will be broken upon the thawing of frozen vacuum packages and that refreezing these package is not advisable.

 Labels on packages are the main way to convey information about your product to consumers.
-Basic/generic labels contain the weight of the retail cut, price per pound, total price, use by date, and inspection legend.
+Basic/generic labels contain the name of the cut, weight of the retail cut, price per pound, total price, use by date, and inspection legend.
 Farmers may want to add the farm name and art work.
 However, the labels need to be approved by the USDA when claims are added; e.g. environmentally friendly, no added hormones or antibiotics, lower fat, etc. The meat processor can be a valuable ally in creating a legal label to place on your packages.